Admission Process & Criteria for Graduate Students

-The planned program of study provides information about when the student plans to take the courses that make up their program of interest.
+The planned program of study provides information about which elective courses the student plans to take to make up their program of interest.
 This plan is done at different times in the admissions process, depending on the program of interest.

-Students in the online Biology, Biochemistry, and Nutrition programs do not meet with an advisor before completing the planned program of study.
+Students in the online Biology, Biochemistry, Chemistry, and Nutrition programs will be contacted upon admission by the faculty advisor with feedback on your course selections.
 The planned programs of study for those graduate programs are available on our Graduate Forms page.
 Students in all other programs will be contacted to meet with an advisor to create their planned program.

 Copy of RN License (All Nursing Programs)